Niv-Yaakobov/scheme-ts-interpreter/README.md

 # Scheme Interpreter in TypeScript

 This is a Scheme interpreter implemented from scratch using TypeScript.
-It was developed as a personal project to deepen my understanding of interpreters, recursion, lexical scoping, and functional language principles.
+It was developed as a final project for the **Principles of Programming Languages (PPL)** course at university.
+The goal was to explore interpreter design, lexical scoping, recursion, and functional programming principles.

 ## 🎯 Project Objective